By:

 Black and white photo of U.S. President Lyndon Johnson with Philippine President Ferdinand Marcos examining grains of rice.

-U.S. President Lyndon Johnson (right) and Philippine President Ferdinand Marcos (standing next to LBJ)
+US President Lyndon Johnson (right) and Philippine President Ferdinand Marcos (standing next to LBJ)

 U.S. President Lyndon Johnson (right) visited IRRI in 1966 to see miracle rice for himself.
 Philippine President Ferdinand Marcos (standing next to LBJ) used IR-8 to make his nation self-sufficient in rice production.